-When LGBT Discrimination, Stigma Affects Your Mental Health
+When LGBTQIA+ Discrimination, Stigma Affects Your Mental Health

-LGBT discrimination is real and it has been felt in one way or another by almost every lesbian, gay, bisexual or transgender (LGBT) person.
-Bisexual, transgender, gay and lesbian discrimination can be seen in almost every aspect of life from housing, to employment, to schooling to family and religion.
-This type of discrimination is driven by LGBT stigma and this type of stigma and discrimination often negatively impacts a person's mental health.
+LGBTQIA+ discrimination is real and it has been felt in one way or another by almost every lesbian, gay, bisexual, transgender, queer/questioning, intersex, asexual, etc. (LGBTQIA+) person.
+LGBTQIA+ discrimination can be seen in almost every aspect of life from housing, to employment, to schooling to family and religion.
+This type of discrimination is driven by LGBTQIA+ stigma and this type of stigma and discrimination often negatively impacts a person's mental health.

 - Panic attacks, obsessive-compulsive and other anxiety disorders